mskippen/whats-in-my-pantry/README.md

 ## Daily problem to solve using a persona example

-TRENT is a single parent and wants to make dinner for his kids but is time poor and doesn't want to go to the shops TRENT checks the kitchen cupboards and types what he has in the cupboard into the app The app produces recipe's he can make with those ingredients TRENT also needs to check for allergies as his children have nut and lactose allergies The app will only display recipes that use those ingredients and rules out any with corresponding allergies TRENT also likes this app as he wants to entertain the kids and knows that the recipes also include a fun fact at the bottom of the recipe he can share with the kids
+TRENT is a single parent and wants to make dinner for his kids but is time poor and doesn't want to go to the shops<br>
+TRENT checks the kitchen cupboards and types what he has in the cupboard into the app<br>
+The app produces recipe's he can make with those ingredients<br>
+TRENT also needs to check for allergies as his children have nut and lactose allergies<br>
+The app will only display recipes that use those ingredients and rules out any with corresponding allergies<br>
+TRENT also likes this app as he wants to entertain the kids and knows that the recipes also include a fun fact at the bottom of the recipe he can share with the kids

 ## User story